What do we do

 Our Partners

-This network website has been developed through a partnership between Bath University and British Council and made possible in part by funding from Friends of the British Council USA Inc. through a grant from Carnegie Corporations of New York.
+The MENASP Network website was developed through a partnership between the University of Bath (UK) and the British Council and made possible in part by funding from Friends of the British Council USA Inc. through a grant from Carnegie Corporations of New York.

-The statements made and views expressed are solely the responsibility of MENASP.
+The statements made and views expressed are solely the responsibility of the MENASP Network, unless mentioned otherwise.